cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 # Security Considerations {#sec-considerations}

 A security proof of CPace is found in {{AHH21}}.
 This proof covers all recommended cipher suites included in this document.
-The security analysis in {{BGHJ24}} extends the analysis from {{AHH21}} and covers also the case that no pre-agreed session identifier is available. {{BGHJ24}} also shows how a session id sid\_output can be generated along with the protocol for applications that do not have a session identifier input available.
+The security analysis in {{BGHJ24}} extends the analysis from {{AHH21}} by covering the case that no pre-agreed session identifier is available. {{BGHJ24}} also shows how a unique session id sid\_output can be generated along with the protocol for applications that do not have a session identifier input available.

 ## Party identifiers and relay attacks {#sec-considerations-ids}